"Encephalo-" means the brain, and "-pathy" means disease.

 Learn how to meet the needs of people with dementia and what to expect from them

-Seek help when needed, such as day-care programs, visits by home nurses, housekeeping help, live-in assistance, counseling, and support groups
+Seek help when needed, such as from day-care programs, visits by home nurses, housekeeping help, live-in assistance, counseling, and support groups

 Take time to care for themselves, including spending regular time with friends and on hobbies and activities